mlarreboure/kenyacovidtracker/public/timeseries.utf8.md

 These data comes from phone survey interviews conducted by [REMIT Kenya](http://remitkenya.co.ke/) in Siaya County, Kenya.
 We are collecting data for a sample of ~11,000 households in the county, which is representative of the whole population.
 At the same time, our weekly sampling method assures weekly representativeness of the overall sample.

-So far we have interviewed 8,582 households, with the following distribution per week:
+So far we have conducted 17,374 household phone surveys, with the following distribution per week:

 | Week	| Dates	| Number of surveys | Survey round |
 |------|:-----:|:---------:|:-------:|